Data-Science-2Like/cite-worth-with-section-info/README.md

     year = 2021
 }
 ```
+by forking the original repository by Dustin Wright and Isabelle Augenstein: https://github.com/copenlu/cite-worth

-We experiment with additionally including the section information as an input to the cite/check-worthiness classification.
+We experiment with additionally including the section information as an input to the cite-worthiness classification.

+The following README is written by Dustin Wright and Isabelle Augenstein with slight modifications to make clear that these parts are their and not our contribution.
+Please, see the README written by us in the `experiments` directory for details on our contribution.

 ## Getting the data
 The [CiteWorth data](https://github.com/copenlu/cite-worth) is available for download via this link: [https://drive.google.com/drive/folders/1j4B1rQFjjqnRzKsf15ur2\_rCaBh5TJKD?usp=sharing](https://drive.google.com/drive/folders/1j4B1rQFjjqnRzKsf15ur2\_rCaBh5TJKD?usp=sharing).